The cause of acne is multifactorial: clogging of pores, hormonal influences, and inflammatory processes all play a role.

 Oral antibiotics have fallen out of favor as a long-term treatment option for acne given the risks of inflammatory bowel disease with prolonged use, but can help jump start a great topical treatment plan.

-Most patients start with small pea sized amount to entire face 10 minutes after washing the face three times per week and titrate up as tolerated.
+Most patients start with small pea sized amount to entire face 10 minutes after washing the face in the evening three times per week and titrate up as tolerated.
 Side effects include dryness and irritation, but your face will adjust to the medications slowly over time.

 Avoiding application to a wet face and applying moisturizer on top of the thin layer of retinoid help ameliorate these unwanted side effects.
 Tretinoin and tazarotene are deactivated by sunlight, so it is best to use your retinoid at night.